 When reading an email that has already been received or sent, use the activity tab in the add-in to send the email to the project.
 The Activity tab contains the title of the currently-selected email, a “Send” button, and space to add a comment or task to the email message.
 “Send” to add the email to your project, or add a comment or task to the item before sending.
 Once an email has been sent to a Filevine project, the associated project will automatically be selected in the add-in when the email is open.

-When composing an email, you will have the option to send that email and attach it to the project upon sending.
+When composing an email, you will have the option to attach that email to the project upon sending.
 Just like with received emails, the email can be sent in the Activity tab of the add-in by selecting “Send.”
 Once an email has been sent to a Filevine project, the associated project will automatically be selected in the add-in when the email is open.
+In compose mode, you will also have the option to attach a document from a Filevine project.

 Sending an email to a project will send the title of the email and all email text.
 If an email has attachments, the names of the attachments will appear beneath the Activity tab comment space.
-Included attachments will have a checkmark next to them.
-Uncheck attachments to keep them from being sent to Filevine.
+Filevine attachments will be checked by default.
+Any inline images, like email signature images, will be unselected by default.
+Select the checkbox to the left of the file name to check or uncheck items for attachment upon sending.

 Attachment names can also be edited.
 To edit an attachment name, click on the edit icon to the right of the current document name, adjust the name as desired, and save.